I2Tunimib/I2T-docs/docs/frontend/table.md

 In the above figure the table viewer is shown with each major part highlighted in red.
 Each region encloses within it, features that are logically related to each other:
-1. includes the name of the table, which can be changed anytime by the user, and a last modified date visualized in a human readable format.
+1. This section includes the name of the table, which can be changed anytime by the user, and a last modified date visualized in a human readable format.
 The last modified date gets updated each time an action changes the data of the table, so that the UI can alert the user if there are changes